oir/startle/docs/types.md

 ## User defined types

-Any custom type that is not supported out of the box can be supported by registering it with `register_type()`.
+Any custom type that is not supported out of the box can be supported by registering it with `register()`.
 To register such a type `T`, you need to define
 - a parser, which is a function (callable) that takes in a `str` and returns a `T` (and can raise a `startle.error.ParserValueError` if needed)